renkun-ken/rlist-tutorial/Features/Filtering.md

 # Filtering

-List filtering is to select list elements that meet given criteria.
+List filtering is to select list elements by given criteria.
 In rlist package, more than ten functions are related with list filtering.
 Basically, they all perform mapping first but then aggregate the results in different ways.

 First, we load the sample data.